DataFire/Integrations/integrations/generated/azure_recoveryservicessiterecovery_service/README.md

 ### InMageVolumeExclusionOptions
 * InMageVolumeExclusionOptions `object`: Guest disk signature based disk exclusion option when doing enable protection of virtual machine in InMage provider.
-  * OnlyExcludeIfSingleVolume `string`: The value indicating whether to exclude multi volume disk or not.
+  * onlyExcludeIfSingleVolume `string`: The value indicating whether to exclude multi volume disk or not.
 If a disk has multiple volumes and one of the volume has label matching with VolumeLabel this disk will be excluded from replication if OnlyExcludeIfSingleVolume is false.
   * volumeLabel `string`: The volume label.
 The disk having any volume with this label will be excluded from replication.

 ### InconsistentVmDetails